NCERT Solutions for Class 8 Our Pasts – III Chapter 10 – India after Independence

 NCERT Solutions for Class 8 History Chapter 10 – India after Independence

 The solutions for Chapter 10 of Our Pasts-III are given below.
 Students should also check NCERT Solutions for Class 8 for other subjects.

 1. Name three problems that the newly independent nation of India faced.

-When India became independent in August 1947, it faced a series of very great challenges:
+When India became independent in August 1947, it faced a series of challenges:

 a.
 8 million refugees had come into the country from what was now Pakistan.
 Homes and jobs had to be found for these people.

 b.
 The problem of the princely states, almost 500 of them, each ruled by a Maharaja or a Nawab, each of whom had to be persuaded to join the new nation.

 c.
 Challenges faced by the refugees and the princely states had to be addressed immediately.